-Kisqali is prescribed with an aromatase inhibitor.
-Both medicines are pills taken by mouth.
+Kisqali is prescribed with either tamoxifen or an aromatase inhibitor.
+All three medicines are pills taken by mouth.

 You take Kisqali and the aromatase inhibitor on a 28-day cycle:

-- for 21 days, you take the Kisqali and aromatase inhibitor pills at the same time each day, with or without food
+- for 21 days, you take the Kisqali and aromatase inhibitor or tamoxifen pills at the same time each day, with or without food

 There are certain medicines, supplements, and foods you should not take or eat if you are taking Kisqali.